Querétaro Intercontinental Airport: Cargo operations

 FedEx began operations in October 2011, introducing regular flights to its World Hub in Memphis, Tennessee, using a Boeing 727 with a 22-ton capacity, later upgrading to a larger-capacity Boeing 757.
 In 2012, DHL initiated operations using a Boeing 767 from ABX Air, equipped with a 42-ton capacity, on the route Querétaro-Guadalajara-Cincinnati.
 Furthermore, Aeronaves TSM, an aviation company based in Saltillo, established its maintenance hangar at the airport's facilities.

 Other operations

 In 2012, Aeromexico and Delta Air Lines jointly announced their plans to establish a maintenance base at Querétaro International Airport.
 Subsequently, in 2015, American Eagle introduced flights to Dallas-Fort Worth.
 Initially, these flights were operated by Mesa Airlines, utilizing Bombardier CRJ900 aircraft.
 However, in 2017, Envoy took over operations from Mesa Airlines, employing a new fleet of Embraer 175 aircraft.
 Later in the same year, American Airlines assumed operations from Envoy and introduced two daily flights using Boeing 737 aircraft.
 In November 2016, Torreón and Chihuahua were added as additional destinations due to flights operated by TAR.
-In June 2017, Viva Aerobus commenced flights to Cancún and Monterrey.
+In June 2017, Viva commenced flights to Cancún and Monterrey.
 During the same year, Volaris introduced flights to Los Angeles and Chicago-Midway.
 Nevertheless, the Los Angeles route concluded on March 28, 2018, and Chicago-Midway was replaced by Chicago-O'Hare in June 2019.